AleNegrini/TrueFilm/README.md

 Attention: before running integration tests, make sure the postreSQL dev container is up and running.

-#### Getting access to the data
+### Getting access to the data

-Once the job ends its execution, you can check the results in two ways:
+Once the job ends, you can check the results in two ways:
-1) directly connect to the postreSQL production container
+1) directly connecting to the postreSQL production container
-2) use the postreSQL client directly on your computer
+2) using the postreSQL client directly on your computer

-**Connect to the container**
+####Connecting to the container

 Get the container id:
 ```
 alessandro.negrini@MBPdiAlessandro TrueFilm (develop) $ docker ps